 Congratulations on your acceptance to Western Washington University!
 As you plan to relocate to the Bellingham area, we hope that you will find these resources helpful.
 Mark your calendar for upcoming events to introduce you to other out-of-state, new, and existing students and families

 Questions about residency?
 Contact the Registrar’s Office for answers to all of your questions.

 New out-of-state students and their families are cordially invited to attend the annual Out-of-State Student Dinner at Western Washington University.
 Reservations are required to attend and limited to 2 families members with each student.
 Returning students are not eligible.
 All parking on/around campus is free during the Out-of-State Student Dinner.

-Reservations for the Out-of-State Student Dinner will be open in late summer.
+Reservations for the Out-of-State Student Dinner have CLOSED

 - 4:30pm – Check-in, Viking Commons